Daisuke ARAI – Wheelchair Tennis

 Daisuke Arai was born in Tokyo and works for BNP Paribas.
 He has a congenital tibial deficiency of the right lower leg and has been using a prosthetic leg since the age of two.
 He began playing soft tennis with a prosthetic leg in junior high school and served as a captain of the soft tennis club in both junior high school and technical college.

 He encountered wheelchair tennis when he was working as a salesperson for an assistive device manufacturer.
 He started participating in overseas matches as a BNP Paribas player in 2017.
 He won singles titles in six tournaments in 2019, including the Slovakia Open and the Taipei Open, which racketed his world ranking.
-Then, he was selected to represent Japan at the Tokyo Paralympic Games in 2021.
+Then, he was selected to represent Japan at the Tokyo Games in 2021.

 Continuing to steadily improve his rankings, he participated in the Grand Slam Australian Open followed by the French Open for the first time in 2023.
 His world rankings are 10th in singles and 12th in doubles (as of July 10, 2023).